Overseas Institutional Visits

 • OIVs will be covered by the travel insurance policy of the award-holder’s host institution.
 The award holder will need to ensure coverage from their host institution is secured prior to departure.

 • Award-holders must secure the support and authorisation of their primary supervisor for all applications.
 This should be presented in the form of a formal letter, email, or any other form of correspondence.
-The letter will need to confirm that the student is making good progress with their studies, and is on track to submit their thesis no longer than six months after the end of the funded studentship.
+The letter will need to confirm that the student is making good progress with their studies, and is on track to submit their thesis by the end of their period of funded studies (after making provisions for any extension that will be granted due to their OIV).

 • Retrospective claims will not be considered except in exceptional circumstances; no funds should be spent or committed until such time as NINE DTP have given final approval on the application.